jfperusse/CodeaProjectBuilder/README.md

   - If this option is missing, all resources are added.
 - FRAMEWORKS
   - Comma-separated list of SDK Frameworks to include in your Xcode project (e.g. GameKit)
+- MOBILE_PROVISION
+  - Allows you to override the mobileprovision file to use.
+  - Default value : developer.mobileprovision

 Usage
 -----